briangonzalez/rgbaster.js/README.md

 ## Usage

-This library exports a default function which returns a promise that resolves to a sorted array with the most dominant color at index 0, secondary at index 1, so on and so forth.
+This library exports a default function which returns a promise resolving to a sorted array with the most dominant color at index 0, secondary at index 1, so on and so forth.

 ```js